-Suncorp-Metway Limited Investigating Accountant's Report and Financial Services Guide 27 October 2010
+Suncorp-Metway Limited Investigating Accountant's Report and Financial Services Guide 27 October 2010 will not receive any other fee or benefit in connection with the provision of the Report.

 Referrals

 We do not pay commissions or provide any other benefits to any person for referring customers to us in connection with the reports that we are licensed to provide.